 Regional Anaesthesia: Plan A Blocks

-A two day course for all grades of anaesthetist.
+1 and 2 day courses for all grades of anaesthetist.

-This two-day practical course provides a comprehensive training opportunity, using state of the art facilities and equipment, to teach ultrasound-guided regional anaesthesia.
+We run one and two-day practical courses throughout the year, providing a comprehensive training opportunity, using state of the art facilities and equipment, to teach ultrasound-guided regional anaesthesia.

 - High quality teaching by expert faculty of anatomists and anaesthetists